jbannick/hellokata-java/src/modules/custom_images/hellomodimageusing lib3/README.md

 It may be run only on computers using the same operating system, though not necessarily the same release, as the computer on which you built this app.

-The HACK consists of adding a module-info.class file to the eventbus JAR.
+The HACK consists of adding a module-info.class file to each of the three Jackson JSON JARs.

 To do this, we:

-1. Extract into a work directory the entire eventbus JAR
+1. Extract the entire jackson-core-2.9.0.jar
-2. Use the Java jdeps tool to generate from the eventbus JAR a module-info.java file into that work directory
+2. Use the Java jdeps tool to generate from jackson-core-2.9.0.jar a module-info.java file
 3. Compile that module-info.java file using the Java 9 or greater JDK
+4. Create a copy of jackson-core-2.9.0.jar named jackson.core.jar
-4. Update the eventbus JAR by inserting the resulting module-info.class file
+5. Update the jackson.core JAR by inserting the resulting module-info.class file

+6. Repeat Steps 1 - 5 for the jackson.annotations JAR

+7. Repeat Steps 1 - 5 for the jackson.databind JAR ***except*** Step 2 and 3 include some additional options that make jdeps and javac aware of the two other JARed modules that databind depens on.

 To build and run this app: